olimorris/persisted.nvim/README.md

 EOF
 ```

-If you wish to use session _autoloading_ alongside a dashboard plugin, it is recommended that you give this plugin a greater loading priority.
-With **Packer** the `after` config option can be used and in **Lazy.nvim**, the `priority` property.

 **Telescope extension**

-Ensure that the telescope extension is loaded with:
+Ensure that the Telescope extension is loaded with:

 ```lua
 require("telescope").load_extension("persisted")